 - Jenks and officials from the Humane Society of Ventura County said the lesson is that it's not safe to leave young children with any breed of dog.

 - "The greatest myth we have perpetuated in this county is that children and dogs belong together," Jenks said.
 "Dogs, no matter what breed, do not see children as humans."

-The victim has been identified as Katya Teresa Todesco.
-She was reportedly in her back yard when the dog attack occurred.
-According to Kathy Jenks, director of the Ventura County Department of Animal Regulation, the dog lived at the home but belonged to a man who did not live there.
+The victim was identified as Katya Teresa Todesco, said Los Angeles County Coroner’s spokesman Capt.
+Ed Winter.
+She was reportedly in her back yard when the dog attacked.
+Kathy Jenks, director of the Ventura County Department of Animal Regulation, said dog lived at the home but belonged to a man who did not live there.
 The dog is being held in quarantine by the animal regulation department during the investigation, Jenks said.
 It will likely be euthanized.

 09/28/08: Child Dies Due to Injuries